jakesower/json-expressions/docs/packs.md

 ### arrayPack - Array Manipulation

-**Use case:** Complete array manipulation toolkit for data transformation and processing.
+**Use case:** Array manipulation toolkit for data transformation and processing.

 **When to use:** Applications that work extensively with arrays, lists, or collections requiring transformation, filtering, or manipulation.